 The California State Board of Optometry (Board) is one of the forty regulatory entities within the Department of Consumer Affairs (DCA).
 The Board licenses and regulates the professions of optometry and opticianry in California.
 The Board is funded solely by applicants' fees, licenses, certifications, registrations, business licenses, and other related fees.
 Current law provides for eleven board members: six licensees (including one registered optician) and five public members.
 The Governor appoints nine members; the Speaker of the Assembly appoints one public member; the Senate Rules Committee appoints one public member.

-The Board's initial mission is to protect California consumers' health and safety through licensing, education, and regulation of the practice of Optometry.
+The Board's mission is to protect the health and safety of California consumers through licensing, education, and regulation of Optometry and Opticianry.
 The Board accomplishes its mission through the following responsibilities: